 - Representation of the defendant financial services companies and several of their individual officers in a two-month bench trial in the Southern District of New York on a $2 billion claim under RICO and various common law theories.
 The case was settled, post-trial, on mutually agreeable terms.

-- Representation of a major telecommunications company in the first major tax case brought by the New York Attorney General under the New York False Claims Act.
+- Represented Sprint in the first major tax case brought by the New York Attorney General under the New York False Claims Act.
+The case was settled on mutually agreeable terms.

-- Representation of a major telecommunications company in shareholder derivative actions in the Southern District of New York and Kansas state court.
-Both Courts granted dismissal.
+- Represented Sprint in shareholder derivative actions in the Southern District of New York, District of Kansas, and Kansas state court.
+All Courts granted dismissal with prejudice.

-- Representation of a major telecommunications company in a SEC investigation.
+- Represented Sprint in a SEC investigation.
 The investigation terminated with no enforcement action.

 - Representation of a private company in a misappropriation of ideas case brought in the Southern District of New York and the Second Circuit.
 The Court granted dismissal, which was affirmed on appeal.